Radweb/Commanding/README.md

 }
 ```

 You may not want to crowd your Command Handler with validation logic.
-Instead, you can use a CommandValidator (ensure you're running the `ValidatingCommandBus` below).
+Instead, you can use a CommandValidator (ensure you're running the `ValidatingCommandBusDecorator` below).

 ```php
 // write a Rule-Based validator: